kevinxuan/MIDS_W205/README.md

     start_station_id != end_station_id;
     ```

-- Question 4: What's the average straight line distance travelled for all riders?
-Subscribers?
+- Question 4: What's the average and max straight line distance travelled for all riders?
   * Answer: The average straight line distance for all riders is 1.53km.
-The average straight line for subscribers is around 1.52km.
+The maximum straight line distance is 76.18km.
   * SQL query:
   ```sql
   select avg(sqrt(pow((s_lat - e_lat)*110.574,2) + pow((s_lon - e_lon)*111.32,2))) as distance